-4. CHEERLEADING DIVISIONS
+CHEERLEADING DIVISIONS

-4.1.
-General Cheerleading Safety Rules and Routine Requirements
+I. General Cheerleading Safety Rules and Routine Requirements

-- 1. All athletes must be supervised during all official functions by a qualified director/coach.
-Each coach must have a Trainer C certificate. - 2.
+- 1. All athletes under the age of 18 years must be supervised during all official functions by an adult or qualified director/coach. - 2.
 Coaches must require proficiency before skill progression.
 Coaches must consider the athlete, group, and team skill levels with regard to proper performance level placement. - 3.
-All teams, gyms, coaches and directors must have an emergency response plan in the event of an injury. - 4.
-Athletes and coaches must not be under the influence of alcohol, narcotics, performance enhancing substances or over-the-counter medications that would hinder the ability to supervise or execute a routine safely, while participating in a practice or performance. - 5.
+All teams, coaches and program directors must have an emergency response plan in the event of an injury. - 4.
+Athletes and coaches may not be under the influence of alcohol, narcotics, performance enhancing substances or over-the-counter medications that would hinder the ability to supervise or execute a routine safely, while participating in a practice or performance. - 5.
 Athletes must always practice and perform on an appropriate surface.
-Technical skills (stunts, pyramids, tosses or tumbling) may not be performed on concrete, asphalt, wet or uneven surfaces or, surfaces with obstructions. - 6.
+Technical skills (stunts, pyramids, tosses or tumbling) may not be performed on concrete, asphalt, wet or uneven surfaces or surfaces with obstructions. - 6.
 Soft-soled shoes must be worn while competing.
 No dance shoes/boots, and/or gymnastics slippers (or similar) allowed.
 Shoes must have a solid sole. - 7.
-Jewelry of any kind including but not limited to ear, nose, tongue, belly button and facial rings, clear plastic jewelry, bracelets, necklaces and pins on uniforms are not allowed.
-The jewelry needs to be removed from the body part, taping them is not allowed."
-(Exception: medical ID tags/bracelets).
-Clarification: Rhinestones are allowed when adhered to the uniform and not allowed it adhered to the skin. - 8.
-All choreography, uniforms, makeup and/or music should be age appropriate and acceptable for family viewing.
-Suggestive, offensive, or vulgar choreography, uniforms, makeup and/or music are inappropriate for family audiences and therefore lack audience appeal.
-Vulgar or suggestive material is defined as any movement or choreography implying something improper or indecent, appearing offensive or sexual in content, and/or relaying lewd or profane gestures or implications.
-Inappropriate choreography, uniforms, makeup and/or music may affect the judges' overall impression and/or score of the routine.
+Jewelry of any kind, including but not limited to, ear, nose, tongue, belly button and facial rings, clear plastic jewelry, bracelets, necklaces and pins on uniforms are not allowed.
+Jewelry must be removed and may not be taped over (Exception: medical ID tags/bracelets).
+Clarification: Rhinestones are allowed when adhered to the uniform and not allowed if adhered to the skin. - 8.
+Any height increasing apparatus used to propel an athlete is not allowed. - 9.
+Flags, banners, signs, pom pons, megaphones, and pieces of cloth are the only props allowed. - 10.
+Props with poles or similar support apparatus may not be used in conjunction with any kind of stunt or tumbling.
+Exception: For divisions that allow the standing single back tuck flip skill, an athlete may perform a standing single back tuck flip with poms only in the athlete's hands during the Cheer portion of the routine.